-Sputum stain for mycobacteria is a laboratory test performed on a sample of the patient’s sputum (phlegm).
-It is also known as an acid-fast bacillus stain (AFB) or a tuberculosis (TB) smear.
+A sputum stain for Mycobacteria is a laboratory test performed on a sample of your sputum, or phlegm.
+It’s also known as an acid-fast bacillus (AFB) stain or a tuberculosis (TB) smear.

 - coughing up blood or mucus